laguirre12/google-search-filter/README.md

 ### Unpacked Extension
 * Download the code, unzip
-* Open (chrome://extensions/) or select the menu 'Window > Extensions.'
+* Open (chrome://extensions/) or select the menu 'More Tools > Extensions.'
 * Enable developer mode at top right.
-* Click 'Load unpacked extension...' and select the source code folder.
+* Click 'Load unpacked extension...' and select the unzipped folder.
 * Search with Google

 ### Chrome Web Store